biowonks/projects/fql/cases.md

 In FQL, there are two types of rules: **non-positional** and **positional**.
 The first one allows you to select sequences by simple presence or abscence of features.
 The second one, more elaborated, allows you to be more specific and pass the order in which the domains should appear.

 The rules are passed as a JSON object to FQL and it has two keys: `Npos` for non-positional rules and `pos` for positional rules.
-None of these keys are mandatory and FQL will return `true` match to everysequence is rules is an empty object.
+None of these keys are mandatory and FQL will return `true` match to every sequence if rules is an empty object.
 Other keys will be ignored.

 The way rules are organized in FQL is the following: